Skip to main content

 Dynamic Fields

 Dynamic fields are fields that are not defined in the dataset.
-They are created on the fly after read the JSON file.
+They are created on the fly after reading the JSON file.

-To define a dynamic field you need to use the JsonFieldDefinition class and the json_path needs to be a \Closure.
+To define a dynamic field you need to use the JsonFieldDefinition class and the path needs to be a \Closure.

 Example